What is a hip fracture (broken hip)?

 Is a hip fracture serious?

 A hip fracture is considered to be the worst consequence of osteoporosis.
 It can cause severe pain in the buttock, groin or hip and almost always results in the inability to stand or walk.
-A hip fracture may cause temporary disability, permanent disability, or even more severe complications.
+A hip fracture may cause temporary disability, permanent disability, or other severe complications.

 A hip fracture can impact an individual’s life in many ways.
 It commonly leads to a loss of independence.
 Following surgery, some people require long-term skilled nursing care.
 In fact, approximately 25% of women require care in a skilled nursing facility for at least a year after the fracture.
 For individuals who are discharged from the hospital to a home setting, it is common to need help from family, friends, or healthcare professionals with daily activities such as bathing, dressing, and shopping.